MScBiomedicalInformatics/MSIB32500/README.md

 Recommended:

-**Week 8 - Introduction to RNA-Seq**
+**Week 8 - Introduction to RNA-Seq technology**

-Session Leader or Guest Lecturer: Jorge Andrade, Ph.D.
+Session Leader or Guest Lecturer: Riyue Bao, Ph.D.

 Objectives: Understand how the RNA-Seq technology works; Learn analysis ‘best-practices’ and build an RNA-Seq analysis pipeline for raw data quality control and trimming, mapping reads to a reference genome, collect RNA-seq quality metrics and coverage statistics and quantification of transcript abundance.